KangboLu/Data-Structure-and-Algorithms/Algorithms Techniques/8. Graph/README.md

 2. Breadth First Search

 Breadth first search traverses the graph level by level.
-I obtain a visited array like how I implement the dfs algorithm.
+It obtains a visited array like how I implement the dfs algorithm.
 A BFS traversal of G takes O(n+m) time.

 3. Applications: